-How to find a job in Spain – 10 Key Tips and Resources
+How to find a job in Madrid – 10 Key Tips and Resources

 I will then give my advice assuming you already decided to move to Madrid, or already moved, and are looking for a job here.